jrgleason/psql-getting-started/labs/creating_rds_instance.md

 ## Introduction ##

-AWS(Amazon Web Services) are a set of services otherwise known as a [PaaS or Platform as a service](https://en.wikipedia.org/wiki/Platform_as_a_service).
+AWS(Amazon Web Services) are a set of services otherwise known as a IaaS or [PaaS (Platform as a service)](https://en.wikipedia.org/wiki/Platform_as_a_service).
 These are designed to provide infrastructure, without needing a huge IT staff.
 The idea is to come up with common models and provide a hosted scalable solution to fill those models.
 This lab will work to teach you how to take advantage of one of these services called [RDS or Relational Data Service](https://aws.amazon.com/rds/).
 This service provides a SQL database, and even better it provides most major databases flavors.
 Even older versions of certain databases to help with compatibility issues.

 ## Create an RDS Instance ##